 In the government-wide financial statements and in the Proprietary Fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities or Proprietary Funds Statement of Net Position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.
 Bonds payable are reported net of the applicable bond premium or discount.

-In the fund financial statements, the face amount of the debt issued is reported as other financing sources.
+In the fund financial statements, Governmental Fund Types recognize bond premiums and discounts during the current period.
+The face amount of the debt issued is reported as other financing sources.

-L. Pensions.
+M. Pensions.